All about Orkney Ice Cream

 A. We started making the ice cream in 1995.
-I still think of it as being relatively new but time goes so fast, that was the year I finished school!
-It was all new and exciting and so when I went to Uni I did food science and all of my projects were geared towards ice cream.
+I still think of it as being relatively new, but time goes so fast.
+It was the year I finished school – it was all new and exciting and so when I went to university I did food science and all of my projects were geared towards ice cream.
 I could then tailor everything towards coming home and working in the business.
-I was in a lucky position when I was studying as I had access to the industry through my family.
-It meant that I specialised in what I was always going to do which was great.
-I had always intended to coming back to Orkney to produce ice cream.
+I was in a lucky position where I had access to the industry through my family when I was studying.
+It meant that I specialised in what I was always going to do after university, which was great, as I had always intended on coming back to Orkney to produce ice cream.

 Q. What do you think makes Orkney Ice Cream so special?

-A. The quality of the milk is one of the biggest factors, the milk is heavily dependent on the grass, when you think that Orkney is famous for its beef as well, and ultimately all stems back to the grass.
+A. The quality of the milk is one of the biggest factors.
+The milk is heavily dependent on the grass; when you think that Orkney is famous for its beef as well, ultimately it all stems back to the grass.
 I think that really is the secret.
 With our ice cream recipe being as simple as it is, with minimal ingredients, the quality of the milk is so important.
-The ice cream is really reliant on it for the flavour – especially the ‘original’ flavour, when it’s the only thing providing the flavour – we don’t add vanilla, we consider vanilla a flavour.
+The ice cream is really reliant on the milk for the flavour, especially the ‘original’ flavour, when it’s the only thing providing the flavour – we don’t add vanilla as we consider it a flavour.
 So the ‘original’ Orkney Ice Cream really lets the quality of the milk and cream do the talking and it has won a lot of awards.